jimmoffitt/developer_advocate.blog/metadataEvolution/choosingHistoricalAPI.md

 Many use cases focus on data volumes, rather than the actual Tweet messages themselves.
 Full-Archive Search supports a ‘counts’ endpoint that returns a time-series of the number of matched Tweets.
 These Tweet counts are returned in a time-series of minute-by-minute, hourly, or daily totals.

+Note that Twitter also provides a 30-Day Search API.
+If you only need data from the last 30 days, this API may be the best match for your use case.

 ### Fundamental Differences <a id="differences" class="tall">&nbsp;</a>

 Here are the fundamental differences between Historical PowerTrack and Full-Archive Search:

 + **Number of rules supported per request**

     + Full-Archive Search accepts a single rule per request.
     + A Historical PowerTrack Job can support up to 1,000 rules.
     Note: With each product a single rule can contain up to 2,048 characters.

 + **How data is delivered**

      + Historical PowerTrack generates a time-series of data files, each covering a ten-minute period.
 For example, each hour of data is provided in six 10-minute data files (assuming each 10-minute period has at least one Tweet.
 If not, no file is generated).
 Inside each Historical PowerTrack file, the JSON Tweet payloads are written in an atomic fashion, and are not presented in an JSON array.
 File contents need to be parsed using newline characters as a delimiter.
      + With Full-Archive Search, Tweets in each response are arranged in a “results” array.
 A maximum of 500 Tweets are available per response and a ‘next’ token is provided if more Tweets are available.
 For example, if a 60-day request for a single PowerTrack rule matches 10,000 Tweets, at least 20 requests must be made of the Search API.

 + **Supported PowerTrack Operators**

     + While the majority of Operators supported by HPT are also supported by FAS, there are a set of Operators not available in FAS:

 <table class="tg">